Complex vs convex Morse functions and geodesic open books: Introduction

-\begin{theorem} Suppose that $P$ is an admissible divide on a closed and oriented surface $\S$ equipped with a Riemannian metric.
-If $f: \S \to \R$ is an ordered Morse function adapted to $P$, then the open books described in (1) - (4) below, are pairwise isomorphic under the natural identifications of the $3$-manifolds $ST\S$, $ST^*\S$, and~$V(\S)$.
+\begin{theorem} Suppose that $P$ is an admissible divide on a closed and oriented surface~$\S$ equipped with a Riemannian metric, and let $f: \S \to \R$ be an ordered Morse function adapted to $P$.
+Then the open books described in the constructions (1) - (3) below belong to the same isotopy class under the pairwise identifications of the oriented 3-manifolds $ST\S$, $ST^*\S$ and~$V(\S)$, which we describe in Section~\ref{sec: identify}.

-{\em (1) (A'Campo \cite{ac} $\&$ Ishikawa \cite{i}) } The Morse function $f: \S \to \R$ can be extended to a complex Morse function $f_{\C}: T\S \to \C$, which restricts to a smooth achiral\footnote{There is orientation error in \cite[Lemma 2.6]{i}: The Lefschetz fibration $DT\S \to D^2$ Ishikawa constructs must be {\em achiral} or equivalently, it must be considered on the cotangent (rather than tangent) disk bundle $DT^*\S$.} Lefschetz fibration $DT\S \to D^2$.
-There is an induced open book on the boundary $ST\S$.
+{\em (1) (A'Campo \cite{ac} $\&$ Ishikawa \cite{i}) } The Morse function $f: \S \to \R$ can be extended to a complex Morse function $f_{\C}: T\S \to \C$, which restricts to an {\em achiral}\footnote{There is orientation error in \cite[Lemma 2.6]{i}: The Lefschetz fibration $DT\S \to D^2$ Ishikawa constructs must be {\em achiral} or equivalently, it must be considered on the cotangent (rather than tangent) disk bundle $DT^*\S$.} Lefschetz fibration $DT\S \to D^2$.
+There is an induced open book for the boundary $ST\S$.
+By reversing the orientation, there is a Lefschetz fibration $DT^*\S \to D^2$, which induces an open book for $ST^*\S$.